ClimateHvn/website/README.md

-# website
+# ClimateHVN website
 The source code for the ClimateHVN website.
-(See website-build for built website)
+(See `climatehvn.github.io` repo for built website)